How to Calculate Interest on a Loan in Excel (5 Methods)

 Excel CUMIMPT Function to Calculate Cumulative Interest

-After that, we will press ENTER and we will get the cumulative interest amount for the first month.
+• Press ENTER to get the cumulative interest amount for the first month.

 =CUMIPMT(F4/12, F7, F8, 49,60, 0)